9 Sources

 1

-.
-"We do not scrape social media and the like.
-We are deeply committed to responsible AI, transparency, and compliance with applicable data protection and employment laws," Foeller said5
+He emphasized Eightfold's commitment to responsible AI, transparency, and compliance with applicable data protection and employment laws.1

-.
-The case follows another high-profile challenge against Workday, where a federal judge allowed discrimination claims to proceed last year1
+The Eightfold suit follows another high-profile challenge against Workday, an AI-powered hiring platform, where a federal judge allowed claims to proceed alleging discrimination against older, disabled, and Black applicants.

-.
-Jenny R. Yang, former chair of the U.S. Equal Employment Opportunity Commission and attorney for the plaintiffs, emphasized the stakes: "Qualified workers across the country are being denied job opportunities based on automated assessments they have never seen and cannot correct"2
+Jenny R. Yang, a lawyer for the case and former chair of the U.S. Equal Employment Opportunity Commission, added that qualified workers are being denied job opportunities based on automated assessments they have never seen and cannot correct.2

 Navi